formkit/docs-content/essentials/internationalization.md

 ---
 ::

-### Using `changeLocale`

-When using the composition API, you won’t have access to `this.$formkit`.
-Instead, you can fetch and modify the root FormKit configuration object.
-This is made available globally via Vue’s `inject` mechanism and a unique Symbol:

 ### Using root `config`

 When using the composition API, you won’t have access to `this.$formkit`.
 Instead, you can fetch and modify the root FormKit configuration object.
 This is made available globally via Vue’s `inject` mechanism and a unique Symbol: